-- Support of 4-H, FFA, and young farmer organizations through sponsorships and donations - Sponsor seminars on farm transition planning, financial management, and business planning. - Sponsor extension and grower meetings that have a focus on YBS farmer issues. - Promote FSA guaranteed loan program for YBS borrowers to allow the Association to manage risk while providing more opportunities and financing to this group - Promote our youth loan program to provide loans to youth involved in 4H and FFA projects, primarily livestock or crop production - Support the Colonial Agricultural Educational Foundation and Agriculture in the Classroom programs in Virginia and Maryland - Support AgDays and other events that promote agriculture to school children. - Participate with Virginia and Maryland Farm Bureaus in their young farmer programs - Partner with neighboring Farm Credit Associations to offer the AgBiz Basics and Planner Program.
-These four and ten-module courses teach Young farmers about financial management and business planning. - Support YBS activities at Virginia Tech, Virginia State University, and University of Maryland - Sponsor and partner with local farmers' markets and local food cooperatives - Offer a small farm loan program that allows for a lower credit score threshold for applicants with small farms who meet other eligibility criteria. - Provide tools and information for YBS farmers on the Colonial Farm Credit website. - Periodically feature YBS farmers in the Leader magazine, on social media, and in the Annual Report.
+- Support of 4-H, FFA, and young farmer organizations through sponsorships and donations. - Sponsor seminars on farm transition planning, financial management, and business planning. - Sponsor extension and grower meetings that have a focus on YBS farmer issues. - Promote FSA guaranteed loan program for YBS borrowers to allow the Association to manage risk while providing more opportunities and financing to this group. - Promote our youth loan program to provide loans to youth involved in 4H and FFA projects, primarily livestock or crop production. - Support the Colonial Agricultural Educational Foundation and Agriculture in the Classroom programs in Virginia and Maryland - Support AgDays and other events that promote agriculture to school children. - Participate with Virginia and Maryland Farm Bureaus in their young farmer programs - Partner with neighboring Farm Credit Associations to offer the AgBiz Basics and Planner programs.
+These four and ten-module courses teach Young farmers about financial management and business planning. - Support YBS activities at Virginia Tech, Virginia State University, and University of Maryland. - Sponsor and partner with local farmers' markets and local food cooperatives. - Offer a small farm loan program that allows for a lower credit score threshold for applicants with small farms who meet other eligibility criteria. - Provide tools and information for YBS farmers on the Colonial Farm Credit website. - Periodically feature YBS farmers in the Leader magazine, on social media, and in the Annual Report. - Involve YBS producers in legislative initiatives, such as farm tours, to showcase and promote the diversity of agriculture in Virginia and Maryland.